moraneus/TP-DejaVu/README.md

 The property has the name `closeOnlyOpenFiles` and states that for any file `f`, if a `close(f)` event is observed, then there exists a mode `m` (e.g 'read' or 'write') such that in the previous step (`@`), some time in the past was observed an `open(f,m)` event, and since then no `close(f)` event has been observed.

-The implementation uses BDDs (Binary Decision Diagrams) for representing assinments to quantified variables (such as `f` and `m` above).
+The implementation uses BDDs (Binary Decision Diagrams) for representing assignments to quantified variables (such as `f` and `m` above).

+In this version of DejaVu we add the ability to predict the next `k` steps in 2 modes of prediction.

 ## Installing DejaVu: